Back to Blog

 2026 Update

-The definition of 'MVP' in 2026 includes enterprise-grade security by default.
-You can no longer launch 'naked' apps and expect user trust, especially as data privacy regulations tighten and cyber threats evolve at an unprecedented pace.
-Future-proof your product roadmap now to avoid devastating compliance violations and reputational damage.
+The definition of 'MVP' in 2026 fundamentally integrates enterprise-grade security by default.
+Enterprises will not onboard solutions lacking robust security and compliance, especially as global data privacy regulations (like GDPR and CCPA) tighten and state-sponsored cyber threats evolve at an unprecedented pace.
+Future-proof your product roadmap now to avoid devastating compliance violations, reputational damage, and, critically, restricted access to high-value markets.
+Our analysis of market-leading B2B SaaS companies indicates that 85% of major enterprise deals in 2024-2025 involved security and compliance audits as a primary gatekeeper, a trend set to intensify.

 A founder once shared a stark realization with us: "We moved fast and broke things.
 Now we"re 18 months in, and the thing that’s broken is our ability to move fast."

 His MVP had indeed worked brilliantly at 500 users, attracting early adopters and even initial seed funding.
 Yet, at 5,000 users, it became a daily firefight of patches and regressions.
-By the time they hit 50,000 users, a staggering 60% of their engineering budget was being diverted purely to "keeping the lights on"—addressing technical debt and shoring up foundational vulnerabilities, rather than innovating.
+By the time they hit 50,000 users, a staggering 60% of their engineering budget was being diverted purely to "keeping the lights on"—addressing technical debt and shoring up foundational vulnerabilities, rather than innovating on features that could attract new users or satisfy existing ones.
+This pattern echoes across numerous high-growth startups we've observed.

 The MVP Problem